-As a Program Manager with CommonHealth ACTION (CHA), Mark provides leadership, support, and subject matter expertise across the organization’s portfolio.
+As a Senior Manager with CommonHealth ACTION (CHA), Mark provides leadership, support, and subject matter expertise across the organization’s portfolio.
 He is a key team member in the delivery of technical assistance to community-based organizations, local governments, and other groups; and contributes to the expansion of CommonHealth ACTION’s communications strategy, among other organizational development tasks including program development and proposal writing.

 He has worked extensively to develop unique learning experiences and provide group facilitation for communities and organizations to address their work using a health equity lens.
 Mr. Cervero helped lead CommonHealth ACTION’s curriculum development for the Texas Department of State Health Services funded through their Community Transformation Grant.
 The curriculum, delivered to 18 contractors serving 30 counties across the state, will build the capacity of contractors to address health disparities and disproportionalities in their communities and implement evidence-based interventions among populations with chronic disease risk factors.